Berenstain Bears: Television

 The first special starred Ron McLarty, Gabriela Glatzer, Jonathan Lewis, and Pat Lysinger as Papa, Sister, Brother and Mama, respectively.
 Most reprised their roles in the subsequent specials.

-From 1985 through 1987, an animated series titled The Berenstain Bears Show aired as part of CBS' Saturday-morning cartoon block.
+From 1985 through 1986, an animated series titled The Berenstain Bears Show aired as part of CBS' Saturday-morning cartoon block.
 The series was nominated in 1987 for a Daytime Emmy Award for Outstanding Performer in Children's Programming; it was also nominated that year for a Humanitas Prize in the category of Non-Prime Time Children's Animated Show.

-A second TV series, also called The Berenstain Bears, debuted on PBS in 2003.
+A second TV series, also called The Berenstain Bears, debuted on Treehouse TV in 2002, then on PBS, a year after.
 The series was produced by the Canadian company Nelvana and consisted of 40 30-minute episodes adapted from the books.
 However, the series are considered separate adaptations and were never aired together.
-Even though the 2003 series is not a remake but a continuation of the episodes, some characters' personalities changed while other characters no longer appeared.
+Even though the 2002 series is not a remake but a continuation of the episodes, some characters' personalities changed while other characters no longer appeared.
 (However, new characters appeared.)
 The original specials and TV series have a rustic design and interaction with other forest animals, while the Nelvana series completely embraced rural life with slower timing.
 Although Canadian laws required Nelvana to employ only Canadian writers and artists, the Berenstains provided detailed reviews of each script.
 They also sought to exert their influence on some details, according to Stan.
 "Our bears don't wear shoes, and Papa wouldn't wear his hat in the house ...
 And we try to keep complete, total banality out of the stories."
 Common practicalities of animation did force some minor costume changes from the books, such as eliminating polka dots and plaids.
 (This issue also occurred in previous animated series and specials.
 Only a limited amount of polka dots was allowed in the five specials.)
 The show's theme song is performed by Lee Ann Womack.

 In 2011, 20 episodes of the Nelvana series were dubbed in the Native American Lakota language and began airing on public television in North and South Dakota under the title Matȟó Waúŋšila Thiwáhe ("The Compassionate Bear Family").
 The translated series was a collaboration of the Standing Rock Indian Reservation and the nonprofit Lakota Language Consortium, with Mike Berenstain and Nelvana waiving all licensing fees for the venture.
 The Berenstain Bears is the first animated series to be translated into a Native American language in the United States.